 Modern Philology, formed in 1903, is one of the oldest journals of modern literary scholarship.
 This journal is unusual in that it is not dedicated to one field in literature (a chronological period) or to the literature of one country or language.
-But despite its wide range and reach (or perhaps because of this) Modern Philology has always been edited by professors in the Department of English; currently, Frances Ferguson and incoming associate professor, Ellen MacKay, serve as co-editors.
+But despite its wide range and reach (or perhaps because of this) Modern Philology has always been edited by professors in the Department of English; currently, Ellen Mackey, Josephine McDonagh, and Tim Campbell serve as co-editors.
 The journal publishes all sorts of high-quality literary studies, from the most "traditional" (source studies, etc.) to the most "advanced" (theoretically motivated essays, etc.).

 Chicago Review is a literary magazine founded in 1946 and based at the University of Chicago.
 It is a premier venue for innovative poetry, fiction, essays, and literary criticism.
 Recent and forthcoming issues focus on the Black Arts Movement in Chicago, Jaime de Angulo, the Infrarealistas, Helen Adam, and Ed Roberson.
 The magazine is run by graduate students from across the disciplines, including many from the Department of English.